 | Dinner | 6–8 PM | 10–12g | Roasted broccoli + sweet potato, chickpea curry, or edamame stir-fry |

-Increase fiber gradually — adding too much too fast causes gas, bloating, and cramping as your gut bacteria adjust.
-Add 3–5 grams per week and drink plenty of water to help fiber move through the digestive tract efficiently.
+Increase fiber gradually — adding too much too fast causes gas and bloating as your gut bacteria adjust.
+Add 3–5 grams per week and drink plenty of water to help fiber move through efficiently.
+If you're using Easy Fiber, start with ½oz for the first week.

 Fiber Calculator FAQ